MikeHuffmaster/Assembly-Project-Random-Integer-Array-Median-and-Sorting/README.md

 ## Note
 This project uses the Irvine32 library for assembly programming.
 Ensure that the library is properly linked during the assembly process.

-For any questions or issues, feel free to contact the author at Huffmasm@oregonstate.edu.
+For any questions or issues, feel free to contact the author at Huffmasm@gmail.com